 Two trees to the Northwest of the site can be classified as obstructions and one tree to the south.
+In 2021 Tree 2 to the Northwest measured greater than 20 meters to the drip line but it is included because it did not measure that far in 2020.
+A variance in foliage may change the measurement to the dripline to within 20 meters.
 A calculation was required to determine how much of the 90° quadrant was obstructed by the trees to the Northwest.
-The angle is calculated as 39.89°.
-The angle for the tree to the south is 22.49°.
-This means the air flow is obstructed 62.38°.
+The angle is calculated in 2021 as 40.24°.
+The angle for the tree to the South is 19.36°.
+This means the air flow is obstructed 59.60°.
 Photographs are included to illustrate that the three trees in question are obstructing less than 90°.
 In the picture labeled Northwest, the left two trees are the ones obstructing as indicated by the imposed triangle.
 In the South view it is the central tree.